 But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him.Acts 2:24 NIV

-On Friday we remembered Jesus’ crucifixion and burial.
+On Good Friday we remember Jesus’ crucifixion and burial.
 Jesus gave his life on the cross, taking upon himself the sin of the whole world.
 And we can rejoice in that now.
-But for his followers on that first Easter it was a devastating moment.
+But for his followers on that first Easter, it was a devastating moment.
 All they had hoped for with Jesus was gone; buried in the tomb with him.
 It was the end.
 Or so they thought.

 Celebrate the empty tomb and risen savior today!
 And be thankful that his victory over death is ours as well.
 Death could not keep him.
 And neither will it keep those who are his.